What is Gastroesophageal Reflux Disease (GERD)?

 GERD is extremely common.
 In fact, surveys indicate that about 44% of Americans experience heartburn once a month, and five percent report having heartburn several days a week.
 Even more people, about 65%, indicate that they have heartburn both day and night and report that their heartburn is worse at night and disrupts their sleep.

 How does GERD affect sleep?

-Of heartburn sufferers, a large majority experiences it at night.
-Our research indicates that nighttime GERD is a significant contributor to sleep problems.
+A large majority of heartburn sufferers experience it at night.
+Our research indicates that nighttime GERD is asignificant contributor to sleep problems.
 We've discovered that acid contact with the esophagus at night can prevent or delay the onset of sleep.
 Moreover, once asleep, the sleep is fragmented.

 What is the nighttime GERD cancer connection?